svartkanin/file_share_server/README.md

 # File server
-A simple file server for local file sharing for files and directories.
-When starting the server specific files and directories can be defined to be available for download.
+A simple server for file and directory sharing.
+When starting the server specific files and directories can be defined to be made available for download.

-For the download HTTPS is enabled and the HTTP authentication is required.
-When starting the server a username and password has to be provided.
-All files and directories selected for download will be zipped in memory and can then be downloaded.
+For the download by default HTTPS is enabled and HTTP authentication is required.
+When starting the server a username and password prompt appears.
+All selected files and directories for download will be zipped and optionally encrypted.

 ## Encryption
 By default the application uses HTTPS and HTTP authentication.
 The credentials have to be specified when starting the server (a prompt will appear).

-In addition, also GPG encryption is available for which the public key has to be send via a POST request (e.g. wget).
+In addition, GPG encryption is available for which the public key has to be send via a POST request (e.g. wget).

 ## Usage
 Starting the server